anthonyscorrea/cmba-bylaws/docs/01-consitution-and-bylaws.md

 # Constitution

-## Name; Objective

-### Name
+## Name
 This baseball league shall be known as the Chicago Metropolitan Baseball Association (CMBA).

+## Purpose
 The CMBA has been formed for the purpose of providing the finest amateur baseball league in the State of Illinois and Midwest; a league where an up and coming young prospect for professional baseball may play and develop; where the talented veteran player can enjoy playing among the best competition; and bring friendship and sportsmanship to the Association.

 ### Ethics
 All Association members, including officers, managers, umpires, and players shall strive to be ethical, honorable, and truthful in all dealings concerning the League thereby promoting the Association as a first class league of impeccable integrity.